 Rather than let this trend pass them by, Starbucks jumped on the opportunity to turn a trend into a real product offering.
 The “Unicorn Frappuccino® blended beverage” was born, complete with a registered trademark.

 This limited-edition product is the result of a brand keeping its finger on the pulse of what’s popular online with Gen Z customers and leveraging it for themselves.
-Starbucks now has a viral success on their hands, with more than 150,000 Instagram posts under the hashtag #unicornfrappuccino and a huge amount of publicity for their product.
+Starbucks now has a viral success on their hands, with more than 150,000 Instagram posts under the hashtag #unicornfrappuccino and a huge amount of publicity for its product.
 The quirky drink has been so successful that Starbucks has announced more funky drinks are on the way.
 Don’t go looking for a Unicorn Frappuccino now, though, because the limited edition has already run out.

 Punkee launched in May 2017 and is a rebranded site in the Australian Junkee Media network.
-Junkee Media noticed the audience of one of their sites, The Vine, was a lot younger than another of sites, Junkee, so they took this data and ran with it.
+Junkee Media noticed the audience of one of their sites, The Vine, was a lot younger than another of the sites, Junkee, so they took this data and ran with it.
 They rebranded The Vine as Punkee and used insights into Gen Z and their content habits as the basis for a new strategy.

 As reported on Mumbrella, Junkee Media has created a new site strategy for Punkee and its readers.
 Punkee is mobile-only – there’s no desktop version of the site.
 This goes one step further than the mobile-first mentality a lot of brands have adopted in recent years.
-They’ve also taken note of the Gen Z preference for short, sharp video content and the tendency to find this content off-platform on places like Facebook and Snapchat.
+They’ve also taken note of Gen Z’s preference for short, sharp video content and the tendency to find this content off-platform on places like Facebook and Snapchat.

 Junkee Media has aligned its strategy with the wants and needs of Gen Z. The Punkee approach sets the standard for knowing your audience, what they want and where to find them.